-The extracts below are from interviews recorded with 47 miners wives who were active in the 'Women Against Pit Closures' movement.
-The interviews are transcribed and held in the Women's Library, London in a collection called The Betty Heathfield Papers.
+The extracts below are from interviews recorded with 47 miners' wives who were active in the 'Women Against Pit Closures' movement.
+The interviews are held by the Women's Library, London in a collection called The Betty Heathfield Papers.

-Download the worksheet on 'Domestic Life' (link below) to read more women's experiences of their families and communities during the 1984/85 Miners' Strike.
+Download the worksheet on 'Women's Work: 1984/85 Miners' Strike' (link below) to read more women's experiences of their families and communities during the Strike.